Daniel L. Doctoroff: The Shed

 In 2013, Doctoroff became President and Chairman of a non-profit organization created to build a new arts facility at Hudson Yards, originally known as Culture Shed.
 During his term as Deputy Mayor, Doctoroff led the process of site preservation for what became known as The Shed as part of the redevelopment of Manhattan's Far West Side.
-Doctoroff also led efforts to raise $636 million for the Shed's construction and launch, served as founding chairman of the board, oversaw the construction of the building, and led the search to recruit Alex Poots as the Shed's first CEO and artistic director.
+Doctoroff also led efforts to raise $636 million for the Shed's construction and launch, was founding chairman of the board, oversaw the construction of the building, and led the search to recruit Alex Poots as the Shed's first CEO and artistic director.
 The Shed opened in 2019.

 In 2023 in the wake of his diagnosis of ALS, Doctoroff stepped down as chairman of the board of directors of The Shed.
 The institution has renamed its primary entrance as The Dan Doctoroff Lobby, and in 2024 named him the inaugural recipient of the Dan Doctoroff Disruptor Award.